Click Here To Schedule A Consultation

 What is the best treatment for saggy jowls?

-When it comes to non-surgical skin tightening treatments for correcting the appearance of sagging skin and loose jowls, the gold standard procedure is Thermage.
+When it comes to nonsurgical skin tightening treatments for correcting the appearance of sagging skin and loose jowls, the gold standard procedure is Thermage.
 Thermage is an FDA-approved skin-tightening laser that relies on radiofrequency energy to deliver heat to the dermal layers of the skin.
-The process stimulates the production of new collagen while also encouraging existing collagen to contract, leading to tighter, firmer, smoother skin in the treatment area in just a single 90-minute treatment.
+The process stimulates the production of new collagen while encouraging existing collagen to contract, leading to tighter, firmer, smoother skin in the treatment area in just a 90-minute treatment.
 The treatment itself is essentially painless, and no numbing cream is required.
 Additionally, there is no recovery time involved, meaning that patients can resume their normal daily activities immediately upon completion of their Thermage treatment.
 The most common side effects are a mild amount of facial redness and skin swelling that typically resolve on their own within hours of having treatment.
-Not only can Thermage be used to treat sagging skin on the face and neck, but can also be used on the thighs, buttocks, abdomen, and upper arms.
+Not only can Thermage be used to treat sagging skin on the face and neck, but it can also be used on the thighs, buttocks, abdomen, and upper arms.

 Is a liquid facelift worth it?

-A liquid facelift is the ideal cosmetic procedure for patients interested in achieving pan-facial rejuvenation and reversing the signs of aging, without the need for an invasive plastic surgery procedure and lengthy downtime.
-When a patient is concerned with signs of aging such as facial volume loss and the appearance of wrinkles and fine lines, and does not have severe sagging skin, it is always worth having a liquid facelift for a more youthful appearance.
+A liquid facelift is the ideal cosmetic procedure for patients interested in achieving pan-facial rejuvenation and reversing the signs of aging without the need for an invasive plastic surgery procedure and lengthy downtime.
+When a patient is concerned with signs of aging, such as facial volume loss and the appearance of wrinkles and fine lines, and does not have severely sagging skin, it is always worth having a liquid facelift for a more youthful appearance.
 A liquid facelift is safer and more inexpensive than a traditional facelift, and patients enjoy the fact that the cosmetic results from their treatment are observable quickly and without much downtime involved.
-The best way to determine whether or not a liquid facelift will provide you with your ideal results is to have a consultation with an expert injector and board-certified cosmetic dermatologist, such as Dr. Michele Green in NYC.
+The best way to determine whether or not a liquid facelift will provide you with your ideal results is to have a consultation with an expert injector and board-certified cosmetic dermatologist, such as Dr. Michele Green, in NYC.

 Do liquid facelifts work?